Image of Georg Kalus

 We are solving all 3 points by putting a Traefik reverse proxy in front of n8n.

-There is a step-by-step guide in the IONOS help center about how to extend the configuration to use a SSL certificate.
-While following the general idea of the guide, I want to use a Let’s Encrypt certificate instead of one that I am bringing.
+There is a step-by-step guide in the IONOS help center about how to extend the configuration to use a SSL certificate with a Let’s Encrypt certificate.
+While following the general idea of the guide, I want to use an Actalis certificate instead of one that I am bringing.
+Actalis is an European certification authority and part of the Italian Aruba group.

 compose.yaml